Presidency of Ulysses S. Grant: Delano's Department of Interior

 By 1875, the Department of the Interior under Secretary of the Interior Columbus Delano was in serious disrepair with corruption and fraud.
 Profiteering prevailed in the Bureau of Indian Affairs, controlled by corrupt clerks and bogus agents.
 This proved to be the most serious detriment to Grant's Indian peace policy.
-Many agents that worked for the department made unscrupulous fortunes and retired with more money than their pay would allow at the expense and exploitation of Native Americans.
+Many agents who worked for the department made unscrupulous fortunes and retired with more money than their pay would allow at the expense and exploitation of Native Americans.
 Delano had allowed "Indian Attorneys" who tricked Native Americans into paying $8 a day for fraudulent representation in Washington.

 Delano's son, John Delano, and Ulysses S. Grant's own brother, Orvil Grant, were discovered to have been awarded lucrative, corrupt cartographical contracts by Surveyor General Silas Reed.
 Neither John Delano nor Orvil Grant performed any work, nor were they qualified to hold such surveying positions.
 Massive fraud was also found in the Patent Office with corrupt clerks who embezzled from the government payroll.
 Under increasing pressure by the press and Indian reformers, Delano resigned from office on October 15, 1875.
 Grant appointed Zachariah Chandler as Secretary of the Interior, who replaced Delano.
 Chandler vigorously uncovered and cleaned up the fraud in the department by firing all the clerks and banning the phony "Indian Attorneys" access to Washington.
 Grant's "Quaker" or church appointments partially made up for the lack of food staples and housing from the government.
 Chandler cleaned up the Patent Office by firing all the corrupt clerks.